“Make happy noises, little toy.”

 Celia: “His loss.
 There was only one prize there tonight.”

 GM: “A good thief always knows the best thing to steal.”

 They don’t drive for too long long.
 Chase takes her back to a swanky if somewhat gaudy apartment.
-The kind that’s filled with expensive things just to fill space: lots of leather furniture, an enormous flatscreen TV and sound system, some kitschy art, and wall-to-ceiling illustrations of palm trees on a sunny beach.
+The kind that’s filled with expensive things to fill space: lots of leather furniture.
+An enormous flatscreen TV and sound system.
+Some kitschy art.
+Wall-to-ceiling illustrations of palm trees on a sunny beach.
 There’s also a handsome man on the couch making out with a woman in a slinky club dress.